MIG Equipment Facts. Part

 There is only one way to control a MIG weld and that is through control of the

-AND PANASONIC WAS UP TO THE TASK?
+PANASONIC WAS MORE THAN UP FOR THAT TASK?

 it's sophisticated pulsed MIG equipment, Panasonic is proud to claim it provides

 "Four Million Wave Forms".
 A MIG Weld Reality.
 Irrespective of the pulsed or traditional MIG transfer weld